RediSearch/RediSearch/README.md

 * **Java**: [https://github.com/RedisLabs/JRediSearch](https://github.com/RedisLabs/JRediSearch)

+## Community Libraries:

+* **PHP**: [https://github.com/ethanhann/redisearch-php](https://github.com/ethanhann/redisearch-php) (By Ethan Hann)

+* **Ruby on Rails**: [https://github.com/dmitrypol/redi_search_rails](https://github.com/dmitrypol/redi_search_rails) (By Dmitry Polyakovsky)

+* **.Net**: [https://libraries.io/nuget/NRediSearch](https://libraries.io/nuget/NRediSearch) (By Marc Gravell)

 # Overview

 Redisearch impements a search engine on top of redis, but unlike other redis search libraries, it does not use internal data structures like sorted sets.

-Inverted indexes are stored on top of Redis strings using binary encoding, and not mapped to existing data structures (see [DESIGN.md](docs/DESIGN.md)).
+Inverted indexes are stored as a special compressed data type that allows for fast indexing and search speed, and low memory footprint.

-This allows much faster performance, significantly less memory consumption, and more advanced features like exact phrase matching, that are not possible with traditional redis search approaches.
+This also enables more advanced features, like exact phrase matching and numeric filtering for text queries, that are not possible or efficient with traditional redis search approaches.

 ## Primary Features: